-Here are some breastfeeding essentials for new or returning moms (who may have forgotten what you need- like me!):
+Here are the breastfeeding essentials for new or returning moms (who may have forgotten what you need- like me!)that you actually need:

 I was lucky enough to get a whole bunch of nursing bras passed down to me from my sister-in-law.
 I was not lucky enough to have tiny boobs like her!

 So I suffered through 2 babies wearing nursing bras 2-3 sizes too small.

 With my 3rd baby I splurged and realized what all the fuss was about!